EU Exit frequently asked questions

 Due to the impact of EU Exit, ‘free movement of people’ ended on 31 December 2020.
 From 1 January 2021, most European Economic Area (EEA) nationals are no longer able to come to the United Kingdom (UK) and work, without first getting a work visa.
 EEA nationals and workers include people from all countries in the EU, EEA countries (Lichtenstein, Norway and Iceland) and Switzerland.
 The one exception to this relates to Irish passport holders, who have the right to live and work in the UK.

-EEA nationals and their family members who resided in the UK before 31 December 2020 can apply for proof of their right to remain in the UK by 30 June 2021 under the EU Settlement Scheme.
-An application must be made by that date; if an application is not made, the EEA national will not have proof of their right to live and work in the UK.
+EEA nationals and their family members who resided in the UK before 31 December 2020 had until 30 June 2021 to apply for proof of their right to remain in the UK under the EU Settlement Scheme.
+If an application has not been made, the EEA national will not have proof of their right to live and work in the UK.

 There has also been an impact on British passport holders travelling to the EU after 31 December 2020.
 British passport holders will not need a work visa to work in Ireland, but may need a work visa if they are travelling to work elsewhere in the EU.
 A British passport holder, travelling to the EU for work purposes after 31 December 2020 should seek advice before doing so.
 Specific advice for UK nationals living abroad after EU Exit, including on residency rules, health and benefits is available online through a series of ‘Living in country’ guides.